misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 # Results
 The results and the findings will be released in the form of a research paper soon, the preprint has been released and can be accessed at [link](https://www.authorea.com/doi/full/10.22541/essoar.171007121.19572474)

+# Contributions
+Palak Handa conceptualized the research idea, performed the data collection, mask analysis, literature review, and did the research paper writing.
+Manas Dhir contributed in developing the benchmarking pipeline, developing the github repository, and writing the initial draft of the research paper.
+Dr. Deepak Gunjan from the Department of Gastroenterology and HNU, AIIMS Delhi performed the medical annotations, and was involved in suggestions for improving artificial intelligence algorithms.
+Dr. Nidhi Goel was involved in literature review and administration.
+Jyoti Dhatarwal contributed in the initial data collection.
+Harshita Mangotra contributed in development of the bounding boxes.
+Divyansh Nautiyal contributed in correcting the multiple bleeding regions and re-making the bounding boxes, and Sanya, Shriya, and Sneha Singh contributed in the result replications on the GPU workstation and table entries.
+The [WCEbleedGen Dataset](https://zenodo.org/records/10156571) has been actively downloaded more than 1000 times and was utilized in Auto-WCEBleedGen Version 1 and 2 challenge as training dataset.
+The challenge page is available [here](https://linktr.ee/misahub.challenges).